koke/gutenberg-block-analysis/README.md

 This is a tool I built to analyze a sample of WordPress.com posts for the most common types of content.

+This will analyze each post and make a note of the blocks used.
+If it's a classic post (or a Gutenberg post with one classic block) it will try to convert to blocks first and use the result of that conversion.

 ## Usage

 First, you need a CSV file named `posts.csv` with a blog ID and post ID in each row.